How Long Does It Take to Get Car Insurance?

 How Long Is a Car Insurance Quote Valid?

-Typically auto insurance quotes are only valid for about 30 days—although the exact amount of time may vary by company.
+Auto insurance quotes are typically valid for about 30 days—although the exact amount of time varies by company.
 Be sure to check the end date on the estimate you receive from an insurer, or ask your agent to confirm.
 It's also a good idea to jot down confirmation numbers for your quote and save any emails about the estimate.

 How Long Does It Take to Get Car Insurance?

-Because working with an agent isn't as automated as using an online service, sometimes it takes a few days to get your new auto insurance plan active—especially if you're switching from one insurer to another.
+On the other hand, it could take a few days for your new car insurance policy to become active if you buy insurance through an agent over the phone or at a physical office.
+Switching from one insurer to another can also mean delay.
 But choosing to buy insurance online can help speed up the process if you're in a hurry or want a more convenient option.

 With Experian's car insurance tool, for example, once you select your preferred auto insurance quote, Experian confirms your rate with the new insurer and opens the policy.
 If you're swapping insurance companies, Experian can cancel your old plan and request a partial, prorated refund from your previous policy.